Flash-X/Flash-X-docs/docs/source/Particles.rst

 forward through time.
 Many alternative integration methods are described in Section  below.
 Additional information about the mesh to particle mapping is described in .
-An introduction to the particle techniques used in Flash-X is given by R. W. Hockney and J. W. Eastwood in *Computer Simulation using Particles* (Taylor and Francis, 1988).
+An introduction to the particle techniques used in |flashx| is given by R. W. Hockney and J. W. Eastwood in *Computer Simulation using Particles* (Taylor and Francis, 1988).

 .. _`Sec:Particles Integration`: